thiagoharry/weaver/README.md

 # weaver

 A Game Engine written in C which can be used to develop games in C or C++ and compiled to Linux executables or Javascript web pages

+This project is under heavy refactoring, so it can't be installed.
+This will be corrected soon.

 Check the project homepage for more info: https://thiagoharry.github.io/weaver/